copious-world/get-npm-assets/README.md

 1. It looks for the asset map
 2. If there is no asset map, it looks for the asset directory
-3. Finally, it looks for \*.config files.
+3. Finally, it looks for \*.conf files.
 4. If nothing is found, it will do nothing

 The program **get-npm-assets** looks in the global **bin** directory for the parameter.
 Then it looks in the global **node_modules** directory.
 So, if your package has a bin/*script* with same name as the package, it will still look in the package directory just as if there were no bin/*script* files.
 But, if the package installs scripts in the bin directory with different names, **get-npm-assets** will figure the directory from the (/bin dir) alias link to the scripts in the package directory.